What are the Best Dog Foods for Maltese dogs?

 Spirited, bold, adventurous, affectionate, friendly

 There are many factors to consider when selecting the right food for a Maltese.
 All dog breeds can be genetically predisposed to some health issues.
-In the Maltese, the most commonly seen problems include patellar luxation, hypoglycemia, progressive retinal atrophy, White Dog Shaker Syndrome, and portosystemic liver shunt.
+In the Malteses, the most commonly seen problems include patellar luxation, hypoglycemia, progressive retinal atrophy, white dog shaker syndrome, and portosystemic liver shunt.
 There are many factors to consider when selecting the right food for a Maltese.
 All dog breeds can be genetically predisposed to some health issues.
-In the Maltese, the most commonly seen problems include patellar luxation, hypoglycemia, progressive retinal atrophy, White Dog Shaker Syndrome, and portosystemic liver shunt.
+In the Malteses, the most commonly seen problems include patellar luxation, hypoglycemia, progressive retinal atrophy, white dog shaker syndrome, and portosystemic liver shunt.

 Joint Support (e.g. Patellar Luxation)